White-Rare-Bit/Retrieve-Security-Price/README.md

 **'x-rapidapi-key': <"REDACTED">**

-With your API key retreived from: https://rapidapi.com/twelvedata/api/twelve-data1
+With your API key retrieved from: https://rapidapi.com/twelvedata/api/twelve-data1